Surajv311/surajv311.github.io/_posts/2026-04-12-busy-spinning-market-replay.md

 T3 - T2 = 250µs
 ```

-The Solution: Busy Spinning.
+**The Solution**: Busy Spinning.
 Instead of sleeping, the CPU can continuously check the clock until the desired time arrives.
 This technique is called busy spinning.
 Eg:

 ```go
 target := time.Now().Add(delta)